WelldiusPrimeX/Disney-Plus-React-Clone/README.md

 ### Executing program

-*cd into the website's directory
+*cd into the project directory
 *npm start

 ## Help